OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

 This document details how to create a circular progress bar using only CSS.
 No JavaScript is required!
-This leverages the power of CSS's `conic-gradient` function and some clever manipulation of shapes.
+This example leverages CSS gradients and the `clip-path` property for a clean and efficient solution.

-## Description of the Styling
+**Description of the Styling:**

-This style creates a circular progress bar that fills from the top clockwise.
-The percentage of completion is controlled by a single CSS variable (`--progress`).
-The design uses a circle as the base, and then a conic gradient to represent the filled portion.
-A subtle shadow is added for visual enhancement.
+This code creates a circular progress bar by using a circle as a base and then masking it using a `clip-path` that's dynamically adjusted based on a percentage value.
+The percentage determines the amount of the circle that's visible.
+A radial gradient adds a visual enhancement.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>